Cluster Population Demographics in NGC 628 Derived from Stochastic Population Synthesis Models: Results

 \subsubsection{Equal Number Division}

 For our first analysis we divide the LEGUS cluster sample into two radial bins each containing an equal number of clusters.
 The median radius that makes this even division is $R_{50} = 3.53$ kpc.
 We fit MID and MDD models to both the subset of clusters with $r \leq R_{50}$ and those with $r > R_{50}$ and report the results the second and third blocks of rows in \autoref{Tab:params}.
-As with the full catalogues, our model comparison strongly prefers the MID model in both the inner and outer regions, and so we focus on it.
+Our model selection statistics strongly favours the MID model in the inner region, whereas the outer region prefers the MDD model.
+Comparing these two sub-divided regions, we present the fitted parameters in \autoref{Tab:params} and plotted the posteriors in 2D parameter spaces of the CMF and CAF in \autoref{fig:In_out_amMb} and \autoref{fig:In_out_aTTmid}, respectively.
+For the outer galaxy age distribution, even though the MDD model is (slightly) preferred, we show results for the slightly less favoured MID model so that we can make a direct comparison.